arielgee/Sage-Like/.misc/tasks.md

 * create default Sage-Like folder in bookmarks with some default feeds 'Sage-Like Feeds'
 * add dotted line to tree view

+* I get 'Error: node is null' when feeds folder is deleted from bookmarks window